nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

 | gpu-k80.2     | 2      | $0.380       |
 | gpu-k80.4     | 4      | $0.760       |

+!!! warning "The `gpu-k80` flavor will be available soon."

+    We are still working on setting up the hardware required to enable the cost-effective **"gpu-k80"** flavor.
+We will let you know once it is ready and available for your general use.

 The **"gpu-a100"** flavor is provided from Lenovo SR670 (2x Intel 8268 2.9 GHz, 48
 core, 384 GB memory, 4x NVidia A100) servers.
 These latest GPUs deliver industry-leading high throughput and low latency networking.
 The base service unit